SystemsApproach/security/systems.rst

 widely.
 In practice, this means that a VPN is almost always built as some sort of overlay on shared infrastructure.

-The type of VPN that we will focus on here uses tunneling technologies such as IPsec or SSL to provide private connectivity across the shared infrastructure of the Internet.
+The type of VPN that we focus on here uses tunneling technologies such as IPsec or SSL to provide private connectivity across the shared infrastructure of the Internet.
 We have already seen how encrypted tunnels can be established, but tunnels are just a building block for VPNs.
 VPN requirements vary among different use cases, so we begin our discussion by looking at some of the most common uses for VPNs.

 *Remote Access VPNs* are commonly used to support remote workers, telecommuters, or contractors who need access to corporate